 This line is basically the output of the Linux uptime command and displays the current time, the days/hours/minutes that IPCop has been running without a reboot, number of users logged in to the IPCop server, and the load average on the IPCop server.
 Additionally, if there are updates available for IPCop that you have not yet installed, you will be informed via this page.

 IPCop has two web users, in addition to the root login user.
 The first is called “admin”.
 Authenticating as this user gives access to all Administrative Webpages.
-The other user, called “dial”, is able only to use the Connect or Disconnect buttons.
+The other user, called “dial”, is able only to use the or buttons.
 By default, the “dial” user is disabled; to enable it you must set a password for that user.
 No password is required to view the Home or Credits webpages.
 All others require the “admin” password.